Mickey1356/1D-Final/README.txt

 GUI SETUP
 1) Download and unzip GUI.zip into a folder
 2) Install the required packages using "pip install -r gui_req.txt"
+3) Edit settings.txt.
+More information as provided: url should be a valid firebase url apikey should be the api key for the aforementioned firebase
-3) Run the python file using "python3 main.py"
+4) Run the python file using "python3 main.py"

+Note: The GUI may take a while to start as it is getting data from the firebase.
+If the GUI crashes while opening, check that you have a valid internet connection.